AustinWise/CleanNetCoreSdks/README.md

 WARNING: this program might delete everything you hold dear, run at your own risk!

-This program uninstalls .NET SDKs and runtimes on unix-like systems.
+This program uninstalls .NET SDKs and runtimes.
 It is most useful on macOS where there is no package manager to uninstall old versions of SDKs when upgrading to new versions.

 This program supports uninstalling .NET Core 3.0 and later SDKs and runtimes.